I am totally in love with these lemon tofu cheesecake bites! I mean… They are just out of this world! Don’t they look insanely delicious?

 - fresh raspberries

-- The filling: Drain out the water from the tofu.
+- Drain out the water from the tofu.
 Put the tofu and lemon juice into a food processor and blend until smooth.
 Set aside.

 - Mix the mascarpone cheese, icing sugar, and vanilla extract in a big bowl using a spatula.
 Fold in the tofu mixture until incorporated.